 Head over to your local Safeway and pick up a few packets of this Brown Basmati Rice, along with other delicious flavors from the SEEDS OF CHANGE™ brand.
 Be sure to download the Safeway app, plug in your local store, and add coupons to your app so you can grab deals on the ingredients.
 I try to purchase mostly organic when possible.
 If you forget to bring your own grocery tote, reuse your plastic grocery bags to collect trash in your vehicle, to separate dirty laundry when traveling, or donate them to local food banks and thrift shops.

-Seasonal Buddha Bowls have been my favorite recipes to develop lately because they are completely customizable and incredibly flavorful.
+Seasonal bowl recipes have been my favorite recipes to develop lately because they are completely customizable and incredibly flavorful.
 What’s your favorite bowl combination?

 - 16 oz super firm tofu, drained, pressed, and cubed into 1 inch pieces (see directions below)

 - 1 tablespoon rice vinegar